William Alfred Gibson (1881-1975)

-The Gibsons went to considerable trouble at one time to divert the streams flowing down to the Weaver through Crowton into the Kingsley pool to augment the power for the mill.
+The Gibsons went to considerable trouble at one time to divert the streams flowing down to the Weaver through Crowton into the Kingsley Pool to augment the power for their modern mill.
 Eventually much later around 19?? the mill was converted to electricity by Lilly's, a firm from Gloucester.

 Following the opening of the Weaver Navigation, the rise of Liverpool and the repeal of the Corn Laws in 1840 the flour milling trade improved cost effectiveness and began relocating to the ports.
 The Kingsley Mill responded and by switching to the compounding of animal feeds.

 Thomas followed his dad into milling but his sons Edwin and Alfred went into the railways.
 Edwin, the eldest son, was tragically killed falling onto a railway truck.
 His younger brother Alfred was originally an engine driver from Mossley Hill, but planned his future with a new wife in Canada.
 With Edwin gone, Alfred was called back to run the mill.
 But he had almost lost contact with the family and no one recognised him when he arrived at Acton Bridge Station.
 Significantly Alfred wasn’t a miller, and after Thomas retired the business deteriorated and the clapped out operation was eventually sold to a local chap up the road.